citrix/uberagent-integrations/datadog/README.md

 ### uberAgent integration with Datadog

 uberAgent does not currently directly integrate with platforms like Datadog.
+Datadog platform is NOT natively supported.
 Thus, an indirect integration path needs to be followed.
 This involves the use of a Kafka instance and a Logstash instance.

 ![image](img/uberagent-datadog-integration.png)